 Neck pain is a common complaint.
-Most causes of neck pain aren't serious.
-Neck muscles can be strained from poor posture — whether it's leaning into your computer at work or hunching over your workbench doing hobbies at home.
+Neck muscles can be strained from poor posture — whether it's leaning into your computer at work or hunching over your workbench at home.
 Wear-and-tear arthritis also is a common cause of neck pain.

-The precise location and severity of your neck pain provides important clues in determining what might be causing it.
-Make sure to tell your doctor if any head or neck movements make your neck pain better or worse.
+Give your doctor as many specifics as you can about the location and severity of your pain.
+Be sure to mention any head or neck movements that make your neck pain better or worse.

-Neck pain can result from a variety of causes, ranging from overuse injuries and whiplash to diseases such as rheumatoid arthritis and meningitis.
+Neck pain can result from a variety of causes, including:

 Preparing for your appointment